yaskshinib/Lab-1/README.md

 3. Immediately, type the method name you want, maybe something like `doFizzBuzz`.

-- [ ] Rerun the program to verify that it still works.
+- [X] Rerun the program to verify that it still works.

 That's your first big IntelliJ trick!
-There are lots more.
+There are lots more.f

 Note: Recall that in Python we were in the habit of defining helpers with a leading underscore to mark them as being private — only to be called by the method using it as a helper and not by anyone outside the class.
 IntelliJ has done